mikejacobson/primeng-calendar-mode-toggle-directive/README.md

 <br>

 Here's what the calendar looks like.
-I put the toggle buttons in the middle of the button bar because it seemed like a convenient place for it.
+I put the toggle buttons in the middle of the button bar because it seemed like a convenient and nice place for them.

 #### Single-select Mode